Caleb-Clauson/GestureSecurityAlarm/README.md

 ## Notes
 - Trained with Teachable Machine’s blurred-background webcam—real-world backgrounds may need model retraining for perfection.
 - Usually works the best when the users face is centered in the camera.
 Usually having the camera bottom start at the shoulders on up.
-- See `labels.txt` for class order—adjust thresholds in `AdruinoModel.py` if needed.
+- See `labels.txt` for class order—adjust thresholds in `Python Code` if needed.